pvcraven/syllabi/elements/CIS-390AG.rst

 * Course level student learning objectives (SLOs):

+  * Improve C# and JavaScript coding stills
+  * Improve 3D modeling skills
+  * Learn to work with a current, professional game engine.
+Including working with game physics
+  * Work in a team environment using standard project management and code management skills

-* Textbook is on-line: There is no textbook for the class.
+* Textbook: There is no textbook for the class.
 We will be utilizing many of Unity's on-line resources.
-We will also be mostly following its recommended curriculum for a class.
+We will also be mostly following its recommended class curriculum.